Alamofire + AlamofireObjectMapper

 This is a very simple protocol that describes how the app authorizes itself.
 The app will be able to use this without having to care about how it’s implemented.

-Before we implement it, we have to add a way to store any auth tokens we receive.
+Before we implement it, we must add a way to store auth tokens.
 Remember what I told you about the ApiContext?
-Well, I think it is the PERFECT place to store api tokens as well, so let’s do that.
-Add an authToken property to the ApiContext protocol:
+It’s a great place to store API tokens as well, so let’s do that.

 var authToken: String? { get set }